dreamhead/moco/moco-doc/apis.md

 #### Match
 **@Since 0.7**

-You may want to match your request with regular expression:
+You may want to match your request with regular expression, **match** could be your helper:

 * Java API